3. R&R-Toilets

 So perhaps the Innuit give us a clue as to what is going-on here.
 In their harsh environment they needed short, sharp words for snow-types; phrases like “fluffy-but-not-sticky” would just tire-you-out.
 Did our transition from hunter-gatherers where you could “drop-a-load” pretty-much anywhere, to farmers and permanent-residents of an area where this would be dangerous health-wise, propel the importance of a toilet to the top of our agendas, and in particular for Anglo-Saxons?
 Or was it more a cultural thing; other tribes focussing on music and culture where instead we extolled the virtues of a “really-good-crap” before going-out and fighting our neighbours.
 I think we can all agree more scientific and historical investigations should be undertaken on this fundamental question.

 Now let’s go all-historical, and start with the Roman toilet which tried, but failed to supplant our native and much-loved hole-in-the-ground.
 Apparently Roman toilets were communal affairs, where the good men-and-women of a community could sit-down together to do their ablutions.
 As toilet-paper had not been invented, brushes were used to aid in the business.
 Not only that, but for really up-market venues a toilet-slave would be on hand, armed with a brush to help you access those difficult-to-reach bits.
 I’m no right-winger, but I often wonder if we should try to revive Roman toilets in the modern era.
-Replacing the toilet-slave by a minimum-wage starter-job would provide an ideal opening for a school-leaver or student (i.e. starting from the bottom before working your way up).
+You could replace the toilet-slave by a minimum-wage starter-job and provide an ideal opening for a school-leaver or student (i.e. starting from the bottom before working your way up).

 Actually, this does remind me of the loo-keeper-role Marvella and encountered in the sex-clubs and raves of Amsterdam.
-At some of the events there would be someone, usually of a female disposition, guarding the entrance of the toilets.
-To gain admittance to them would cost you, if my memory is correct, two euros.
-For that you would be accorded two sheets of loo-paper.
+At some of the events there would be someone, usually of a female disposition, guarding the entrance to the toilets.
+To gain admittance would cost you, if my memory is correct, two-euros.
+For that you would be accorded two-sheets of loo-paper.
 Two-sheets, two-sheets?
-What-the-fuck can you do with two sheets?
+What-the-fuck can you do with two-sheets?
 That’s barely enough for a marmoset!
-A friend of ours told us that the going rate for a nightly sessions doling-out toilet-paper in this way was one-hundred-and-twenty-five euros, so not a bad evening’s work (this was back in the 90’s).
-My only reservation about this employment was the physical collection of the euros from all those slimy-hands (ugghhh…), but perhaps contactless payment is now de-jour, at least I do hope so.

-An additional reason for checking the toilet-bowl are snakes.
-No, I haven’t lost it entirely.
-For years I’ve seen the occasional news story of some poor unfortunate going for a crap to be attacked from below by a snake.
-Being a sophisticated-idiot, I assumed these stories were urban-myths – do you seriously expect a snake to navigate upwards from a sewer.
-Through all those bends, to end-up in your toilet?
-But I was missing the point, the snake didn’t come up from below, it came in through the open-door of the toilet and found itself a very nice place to chill-out and relax in a kind of bath.
-What would you do as half asleep, some giant beast sat over your hideout and started shitting on you?
+But I was missing the point entirely, the snake didn’t come up from below, it came-in through the open-door of the toilet and found itself a very nice place to chill-out and relax in a kind of bath.
+What would you do as half-asleep, some giant-beast sat over your hideout and started shitting on you?
 I’d bite, wouldn’t you?
-This occurrence is not restricted to some far-off heat-hell-hole of a country, as that nice Mr. Perkins next door keeps them as pets, and he’s just forgotten to put the lid back on their vivarium.
+This occurrence is not restricted to some far-off heat-hell-hole of a country far-away, as that nice Mr. Perkins next door keeps them as pets, and he’s just forgotten to put the lid back on their vivarium.
 You have been warned.

 On the con-side are us ex-psychonauts whose hallucinogenic-experiences strongly suggest against looking at your own faeces as they tend to morph into something very-alive and very-unpleasant.
 This is best described in Aldous-Huxley’s book “Fifty-Things-Not-To-Do-On-Acid” (sadly now out-of-print), his less successful follow-up to the publishing-sensation “The-Doors-of-Perception”.

-I won’t go into the autopsy too much, only to say it is likely that he had not successfully relieved himself for four months.
+I won’t go into the autopsy too much, only to say it is likely that he had not successfully relieved himself for four-months.
 Although the body was not actually sitting on the toilet when found, in all likelihood he fell forward while trying initiate a bowel movement, the strain of which caused him a fatal heart-attack.
 Sad, but it does offer an innovative marketing opportunity.

 Not wanting to explore this too far, but there is a whole genre of unfortunates who have died on the toilet.
 Think Edmund-Ironside was a one-off being taken-out by a Viking from below?
 Well think again.
-There were also Godfrey-IV (Duke-of-Lower-Lorraine) and Jaromir (Duke-of-Bohemia), both assassinated by a spear thrust from below.
-In the mould of Elvis-Presley there was Arius-the-Ascetic who exploded on a public toilet in Constantinople in the year 336, and my favourite unfortunate death, that of Aaron-Henderson, crushed by a bulldozer while using a Portaloo (think twice before using one of these if construction work is going-on nearby).
+There were also Godfrey-IV (Duke-of-Lower-Lorraine) and Jaromir (Duke-of-Bohemia), both assassinated by a spear-thrust from below.
+In the mould of Elvis-Presley there was Arius-the-Ascetic who exploded on a public toilet in Constantinople in the year 336 AD, and my favourite unfortunate death, that of Aaron-Henderson, crushed by a bulldozer while using a Portaloo (think twice before using one of these if construction work is going-on nearby).
 The list goes on-and-on, just look it up on Wikipedia if you don’t believe me.
 It seems toilets are very dangerous places and should be avoided.

 Moving-on, we finally come to a time-based thread in terms to toilet-evolution.
 We’ve done Roman toilets and skipped-through ones from the middle-ages.
 Let’s now quickly “do” the industrial age.
 Here ceramic-toilets first came into mass-production and use, and some of the remaining Victorian toilets are style-marvels, and remain fit-for-purpose after two-hundred-years.
 Fine, branded toilets such as “Thomas-Crapper”, "Armitage" and “Shanks” and many others were shipped throughout the empire.
 This was the zenith of Anglo-Saxon toilet-culture.